 - 1. Register: The FIDO2 Authenticator will be required to register itself with the FIDO2 Server. - 2.
 Authenticate: The FIDO2 Authenticator, after being registered with the server, will be required to demonstrate that it can authenticate with the server. - 3.
 Client PIN: demonstrate PIN-based user verification (if applicable) - 4.
 Resident Key: demonstrate that authenticator can create a resident key (if applicable) - 5.
 Server Key: demonstrate that authenticator can create a server key (if applicable) - 6.
 Multi-Account: demonstrate that the authenticator can support multiple users at the same service (if applicable) - 7.
-Supported extensions (server, browser, and authenticator): The FIDO2 Authenticator will demonstrate support and functionality with all identified server, browser or authenticator extensions.
+Supported extensions (server, browser, and authenticator): The FIDO2 Authenticator will successfully ignore all not understood extensions (server, browser or authenticator) and not cause an error.